 There are plenty of things you can do to make an alternative day out on Mull.
 I wrote in a previous blog about the best beaches around here, and I have written in the past about trips to Iona or the Treshnish Isles.
 This time however I am suggesting that you go hand in hand with the Mull and Iona Food Trail!
 And see where it takes you.
 There is a Food Trail map in the cottage on your arrival, which gives you the contact details for checking opening hours et cetera.

 An alternative day out on Mull

 Heading to the south of the island take the wonderful drive along Loch Tuath and Loch na Keal.
-Look out for Loch na Keal Meals which may be open at Killichronan.
-They specialise in local produce, all home made.
 Good White tailed eagle spotting area too.
 Pass the church at Gruline (where we got married!).
 Along underneath the dramatic Gribun cliffs.
 The beach at Gribun is a great place to search for cowrie shells.
 Take a picnic of island produce from Dervaig Stores.
 Look out for the milestones erected in 1897!

 So many places